 Ms. O’Shea is a leader in her field.
 She serves as national co-chair of the American Bar Association’s White Collar Crime Committee and frequently authors articles and speaks at events related to the FCPA, anti-corruption and enforcement trends.
-She has been recognized by Global Investigations Review and Who’s Who Legal, Chambers Global and Chambers USA for her work.
+She has been recognized by Global Investigations Review, Who’s Who Legal, Chambers Global and Chambers USA for her work.

 Ms. O’Shea rejoined the Firm in 2017 after more than five years of service as a trial attorney in the FCPA Unit of the Fraud Section of the U.S. Department of Justice’s Criminal Division, where she focused on the investigation and prosecution of corporations and individuals related to FCPA violations, money laundering, securities and healthcare fraud, tax evasion and other complex economic crimes.
 Over the course of her tenure at the DOJ, Ms. O’Shea worked closely with every major U.S. Attorney’s Office and federal law enforcement agency, as well as in coordination with other government agencies, including the U.S. Securities and Exchange Commission, FinCEN and the Office of Foreign Assets Control, and numerous foreign law enforcement and regulatory authorities.
 She also conducted trainings for U.S. and foreign law enforcement authorities related to the FCPA and money laundering.